Anotherarod/Web-API-CodeQuiz-repo/README.md

 Add getelementbyid to pull html element strings and provide a function for them

-Add eventlistener to so the variables used is recognized when user clicks the prompt to begin game
+Add eventlistener to so the variables used will recognize when user clicks the prompt to begin game

+Set timer and add function for score count and to increment score by 1